logzio/logz-docs/_source/user-guide/integrations/endpoints.md

   - imnotashrimp
 ---

-Logz.io can send notifications to your preferred endpoints.
+Configure Logz.io to send notifications to your preferred endpoints.
-These notifications might be sent when alerts trigger, when a user shares a Kibana object, or when Logz.io finds new insights in your logs.
+Notifications are typically sent when alerts are triggered, when a user shares a Kibana object, or when Logz.io identifies new [insights]({{site.baseurl}}/user-guide/insights/exploring-insights.html) in your logs.

+You can

+You decide when Many popular endpoints can be configured very simply

 Add your notification endpoints are